SauravBhowmick/Fossil-Hardcoal-Generation-Analysis-and-Classification/README.md

 Machine learning - Supervised Learning

 ## Fossil Hardcoal Generation Analysis and Classification
-This repository contains scripts and models for analyzing actual generation data for fossil hardcoal technology.
-The project involves exploratory data analysis, binary classification, and evaluation of multiple machine learning models to predict energy generation patterns.
+Problem Satement: The generation of Fossil hard coal is necessary for future predictions.
+Predicting the generation whether it is low or high is important for other energy sources in the enrgy market.
+The relationship has to be analysed between different energy sources.

 ### Features:
 #### Exploratory Data Analysis: